-While the Russian tea ritual hasn’t quite reached the sophistication of English high tea, it has an almost metaphysical significance for most of us.
-We sit down for a cup of tea with sweets and pastries to exchange news, bond with family, start a relationship, close deals, discuss the meaning of life, calm down, or recharge.
+The Russian tea ritual has an almost metaphysical significance: Russians sit down for a cup of tea with sweets, pastries or sandwiches to exchange news, bond, start a relationship, close deals, discuss the meaning of life, calm down, or recharge.

-Sweetie Pies: a cosy place for sugar addicts
+Sweetie Pies: a cosy place for sugar buffs

 Sweetie Pies is hands down Napa’s cosiest cafe.
 It has a great location on the riverfront in the restored 1880’s Hatt building, and a delightfully old-fashioned interior with a vintage feed bagging machine and assorted chairs.

-Sweetie Pies is open from 6:30 am until 6 pm Monday – Thursday and until 9 pm Friday -Saturday, and from 7 am to 5 pm on Sunday.
+Sweetie Pies is open 7 days a week.
 Sandwich cookies and assorted muffins – $3.50, cakes are from $6.50.
-A selection of Mighty Leaf tea pouches come with a teapot filled with hot water.
+Tea: a selection of Mighty Leaf tea pouches.

 Oxbow Public Market: a gourmand’s bliss